AliGhodsiMaab/GraphQL-in-C-Sharp-Example-Project/README.md

 # Simple GraphQL API for Courses

 This project is a basic implementation of an API for managing courses using ASP.NET Core and Entity Framework Core.
-Although it is currently implemented as a RESTful API, it is structured to be extended to support GraphQL.
+Although it is currently implemented as a RESTful API and GraphQL.

 ---